Disclaimer! This chapter contains explicit language and may not be suitable for younger readers

 ‘Yeah, but you’re dating Jayler, aren’t you?
 And everybody knows his reputation…’

-Linn giggles.
-‘We kissed, that’s all.
+‘Anyway.
 He dumped me when I didn’t want to… you know…’ She shrugs.
-‘I guess he got bored and now he’s with Tess.’
+‘I guess he got bored just playing around and now he’s with Tess.’

 ‘I’m sorry!
 Why didn’t you tell me?
 He’s such a loser for dumping you…’

 Taïga sniggers.
-‘Can you imagine Tess’ mother?
+‘Can you imagine Tess’s mother?
 Her daughter with a Moroni?
 She’ll probably disinfect her grandchildren!’

 But Linn doesn’t really listen anymore, she’s distracted by a picture on Taïga’s phone.
 ‘OhmyGod… This one’s a looker!
 Is that him?’